 The Town of Simsbury owns properties with prime agricultural soils.
 The Town of Simsbury is committed to keeping this land in agricultural production and therefore leases these properties to local farmers.
 In order to ensure the preservation of Town agriculture land and to promote good stewardship, the Simsbury Open Space Committee recommends the following policy to be adhered to by its lessees.
 The Town understands that in some cases these policies may need to be modified.
-Modifications must be submitted in writing and must be approved by the Open Space Committee (or Conservation Commission, or Agriculture Committee if it is established).
+Modifications must be submitted in writing and must be approved by the Open Space Committee.